Risto-Stevcev/vim-ecmascript6/README.md

 ### Installation

-Just copy the `javascript.vim` file to your default vim syntax directory (ie. `/path/to/vim/vim74/syntax/`), no need to create a bundle or use vundle.
+Just copy the `javascript.vim` file to your default vim syntax directory (ie. `/usr/share/vim/vim74/syntax/`), no need to create a bundle or use vundle.

 If you need to revert back to the original, you can grab it from [here][vim-js].
+If you update vim, you will need to re-copy the syntax file.
+You can use the `copy.sh` script for brevity.

 ### git diff **javascript.vim**